Emberlynn-Loo/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add a relationship between two persons.
-2. JENGA prompts user for UUIDs of both persons and relationship type.
+2. Gene-nie prompts user for UUIDs of both persons and relationship type.
 3. User enters both persons UUID and relationship type.
-4. JENGA creates a relationship with the provided details.
+4. Gene-nie creates a relationship with the provided details.
-5. JENGA displays new relationship added under both persons’ profiles and confirmation message.
+5. Gene-nie displays new relationship added under both persons’ profiles and confirmation message.

     Use case ends.